-A legal domicile is where a person have a permanent residence, stays during leisure time, household items are kept etc.
+A legal domicile is where a person have a permanent residence, keeps a home, stays during leisure time, household items are kept etc.

 Nordic and other EU/EEA citizens must register their legal domicile in person at Registers Iceland within 7 days of their arrival in Iceland.

-These citizens will need to present their passport, employment contract and fill out form A-262, a statement on stay in Iceland exceeding a period of 3 months.
-In addition these citizens need to bring form E-104 to state periods of insurance in home country.
+These citizens will need to present their passport, employment contract or "employers confirmation" and fill out form A-262, a statement on stay in Iceland exceeding a period of 3 months.
+In addition, if possible, these citizens need to bring form E-104 to state periods of insurance in home country.
 The European Health Card is preferred if possible.

 Please note, applying for an ID number is not the same as registering a legal domicile.
-However, both are done at Registers Iceland and can usually be done at the same time.
+However, both are managed by Registers Iceland.

 For more information, see Registers Iceland.